juaneacha/how-much-can-you-get/README.md

-# How Much Can You Get?: Increasing Conversion Rates For Banks Through Loan Calculator
+# How Much Can You Get?: Increasing Number Of Leads For Banks Through Loan Calculator

 ## Introduction
-Banks, like many businesses, struggle when it comes making quality leads.
+Banks, like many businesses, struggle when it comes to generating quality leads.
 There are many factors that influence the generation of quality leads.
-However, a potential solution is having a website powered by a ML model that can predict the maximum amount of loan one can have based on one’s income, employment status, credit score, and other factors.
-A website like this can increase conversion rates by at least 40% (Sy).
+However, a potential solution is having a website powered by an ML model that can predict the maximum amount of loan one can have based on one’s income, employment status, credit score, and other factors.
+Just having a website like this can increase leads from 3% to 5% (66.7% Increase)(Sy).

 **Concepts Applied:**
 - Regression Modeling: Linear, Ridge, Lasso, ElasticNet, Gradient Descent